HareemFatima5/Applied-Generative-AI-Engineering/week 6/README.md

 **Output**

-A text block listing up to 5 matching salary estimates for that company and role, each with job title, minimum/maximum salary with currency and pay period, and median salary.
+A text block listing up to 5 matching salary estimates for that company and role, each with job title, minimum/maximum salary with currency and pay period and median salary.

 If no data is found, the tool returns a message saying so.